-This Airport is an uncontrolled airport without a tower.
-It has several instrument approaches which can be used for training during good and poor weather.
+WARNING: This Airport is an uncontrolled airport without a tower.
+It has several instrument approaches which can be used by power traffic for training during good and poor weather.
+They may be operating to runways that are not in use.
 When weather dictates, the airspace is Class E due to these approaches.
 Aircraft using these approaches may be tuned to the approach frequency, and switch to the airport frequency only at the last moment or on short final.
+Our greatest threat is transient powered aircraft operations not familiar with our Glider operation.
+We will frequently operate on runway 32 with up to a 10 knot tailwind for training purposes.
+We have an agreement with the airport and local aviators that makes them familiar with our operations.
+We also operate on other runways and grassy areas they do not expect us to land on.
+Be especially vigilant for aircraft taxiing and operating to other runways / operating areas not being used by our operations.

 -This airport has a mix of aircraft traffic (both powered and motorless gliders, balloons, and yes, sometimes even hang gliders will drop in), with and without radios, and especially on weekends.
-Remember;
+Remember: